Governor Tom Wolf Pushes New Scholarship Fund To Make Colleges More Affordable

 “Not just tuition, but room and board, books, supplies, graduation expenses,” Wolf said.
 “The program is going to focus on fields where students are pursuing degrees where there is a high need for workers.”

-Students who study education, healthcare, and public service careers are eligible if they agree to stay in the state after graduation for the same number of years they received a scholarship.READ MORE: Man Accused Of Breaking Into Ex's Brownsville Home And Beating Her Despite PFA
+Students who study education, healthcare, and public service careers are eligible if they agree to stay in the state after graduation for the same number of years they received a scholarship.READ MORE: Rising Inflation Costing Families Hundreds Of Dollars Per Month

 “You can’t tell young people that education is the elevator to success, and then give them a broken elevator.
 You have to give them the tools to be successful,” says PA Rep. Jordan Harris, a Philadelphia Democrat.